AdamSpera/thedocs.adamspera.dev/content/DCCOR/Compute/Cisco Intersight.md

 1. Go to UCS Manager for the intended device.
 2. Get the Device ID and Claim Code from "Admin > Device Connecter > Connection"
-3. Go to teh Intersight portal and go to "System >Admin > Targets", then click Claim a New Target
+3. Go to the Intersight portal and go to "System >Admin > Targets", then click Claim a New Target
-4.